Updated June 2, 2026

 Dedicated ghostwriter or small agency producing content in the executive's voice.
 May or may not include publication pitching.
 Placement success varies widely depending on relationships with editors at target outlets.

-Ghostwriting + tier-1 publication placement + LinkedIn strategy + AEO architecture.
-Established editorial relationships at Forbes, HBR, Fortune, Fast Company.
-Systematic voice capture, content operating system, and consistent cadence management.
+Ghostwriting + tier-1 publication placement + LinkedIn strategy + optimization for AI-driven search.
+Editorial relationships that help navigate submissions to tier-1 outlets.
+Systematic voice capture, a structured content process, and consistent cadence management.

 Full business book ghostwriting, major keynote speech development, or comprehensive thought leadership strategy engagements.
 Single project pricing rather than monthly retainer.